Pumpkin Muffins

 Instructions

-• In a small bowl, mix together flour, pumpkin pie spice, cinnamon, baking powder and sea salt.
-Set aside.
+- Combine flour, pumpkin pie spice, cinnamon, baking powder and sea salt in a small bowl.
+Then, set it aside.

-• In a large bowl whisk together pumpkin puree and melted butter until smooth.
+- Whisk the pumpkin puree and melted butter in a large bowl until smooth.

-• Add brown sugar and granulated sugar and whisk until combined and there are no lumps.
+- Add brown sugar and granulated sugar and whisk until the sugars are dissolved.

-• Add dry ingredients and stir until batter is smooth.
+- Add the dry ingredient mixture and whisk or stir until batter is smooth.

-• Bake in preheated oven for 20-25 minutes, or until the tops are set and a cake tested inserted into the center of the loaf comes out clean or with a few crumbs.
-(I bake mine for 15 minutes but I am 5000 ft above sea level).
+- Bake in preheated oven for 20-25 minutes, or until the tops are set and a cake tested inserted into the center of the loaf comes out clean or with a few crumbs. ( NOTE: for high altitude, reduce baking time.
+I bake them for 15 to 18 minutes and I live 5,000 feet above sea level).

-• Let pumpkin muffins cool in the pan on a wire rack for 10 minutes, then remove them and transfer muffins to a wire rack to cool completely.
+- Let pumpkin muffins cool in the pan on a wire rack for 10 minutes, then transfer them to a wire rack to cool completely.

 Video